Folklore Fine Goods

 Sunday10:00 am – 4:00 pm.

-19 Holloway Street, Clyde
+19 Holloway St, Clyde

 03 449 2998

 Folklore makes a strong impression down Holloway Street in the historic town of Clyde.
-Two contrasting buildings – an industrial corrugated iron shed and a sleek modern black structure with a dramatic high ceiling – stand side by side, housing a unique and unexpected assortment of goods that complement the one-of-a-kind facade.
+Two contrasting buildings – an industrial corrugated iron shed and a sleek, modern, black structure with a dramatic high ceiling – stand side-by-side, housing a unique and unexpected assortment of goods that complement the one-of-a-kind facade.

 Established in 2016 by Sarah and Todd Sisson, Folklore Fine Goods is a lifestyle store dedicated to natural products that echo the wild and untouched beauty of Central Otago.
 If their names are ringing a bell, it’s likely because Sarah and Todd are both acclaimed landscape photographers and previously displayed their work in a small gallery space within one of the current buildings.
 Today, their breathtaking photographs continue to adorn the walls inside, adding another layer of visual interest to the shopping experience.